coolboy19521/AZE44/schemes/README.md

 </table>

 **Raspberry Pi Pico 2W** is a compact and efficient microcontroller board designed for real-time embedded control, IoT, and robotic applications.
 It features a dual-core ARM Cortex-M0+ processor, integrated Wi-Fi connectivity, and flexible GPIO pins supporting multiple communication and control interfaces.
 Its purpose in our robot is:
 - Read encoder sensor and send them to Raspberry Pi.
 Encoder sensors are connected to Raspberry Pi Pico.
-More information on this could be found in [`3.9.7`](#397-circuit-schemes).
+More information on this could be found in [`3.9.7 Scheme 1`](#control-board).
 - Read motor command values from Raspberry Pi and send them to motor driver.
 Motor drivers are connected to Raspberry Pi Pico but the decisions are made in Raspberry Pi.
 That's why Raspberry Pi Pico should read the decisions from the Raspberry Pi.

 #### 3.2.2 Connections and Pin Configuration